camunda/camunda-docs-manual/content/reference/rest/process-instance/get-query-count.md

-Query for the number of process instances that fulfill given parameters.
+Queries for the number of process instances that fulfill given parameters.
-Takes the same parameters as the [get instances]({{< relref "reference/rest/process-instance/get-query.md" >}}) method.
+Takes the same parameters as the [Get Instances]({{< relref "reference/rest/process-instance/get-query.md" >}}) method.

 # Method